To read about Safety In The Holy Land, click here.

 Any visit to the Holy Land brings you into close contact with wells and monuments.
 As you stand beside a well, or even the ruins of a well, the depths of someone’s legacy is revealed.
 A well that has stood for centuries, providing water, ensuring life, is like a man or woman that models, for future generations, a life lived for God.
 To stand before a monument, a pillar or a tomb may bring remembrances of the person, but a well continues to provide resources for life.
 A Well-Lived life, living for Jesus, working for Jesus, and trusting Jesus leaves a supply of faith for a family to build on.

 Are you leaving wells or monuments?
 There’s nothing like a faith based tour to the Holy Land to build your walk with Jesus into a well of faith for your family!
-Join us in December 2017, there’s still room for you!
+Join us on our next tour to Israel, there’s still room for you!